 Brick arched interior walls of Fort Zachary

-Sunsets and street performances at Mallory Square
+Sunsets & street performers at Mallory Square

 Mallory Square is where you should be to watch sunset at Key West.
 Not only is the views and sunset spectacular from this vantage point but the area is active with street performances and street food vendors to make this a lively entertainment spot to hang out at night time in Key West and later on at Duval Street for the bar and clubbing scene happening late into the evening.